opencv/opencv/modules/core/doc/basic_structures.rst

         // converts sparse matrix to dense matrix with optional type conversion and scaling.
         // When rtype=-1, the destination element type will be the same
         // as the sparse matrix element type.
-        // Otherwise rtype will specify the depth and
+        // Otherwise, rtype will specify the depth and
-        // the number of channels will remain the same is in the sparse matrix void convertTo( Mat& m, int rtype, double alpha=1, double beta=0 ) const;
+        // the number of channels will remain the same as in the sparse matrix void convertTo( Mat& m, int rtype, double alpha=1, double beta=0 ) const;

         // not used now